-- When a purchaser defaults on a land contract, the original seller may go to court to foreclose on the land contract.
-The foreclosure is a court-ordered sale of the purchaser's equity in the property (county clerk's sale) subject to redemption.
+- When a purchaser defaults on a land contract, the original seller may go to court to foreclose.
 The county clerk auctions the property and issues a county clerk's deed.
 Is the purchase from a county clerk exempt?

-No. The county clerk does not in this case act in his or her official capacity, i.e., as a representative of the county, but rather for the debtor.
+No. The foreclosure is a court-ordered sale of the purchaser's equity in the property (county clerk's sale) subject to redemption.
+The county clerk does not in this case act in his or her official capacity, i.e., as a representative of the county, but rather for the debtor.
 Therefore, MCL 207.526(h)(i) does not apply.
 In as much as a land contract is not a mortgage, MCL 207.526 (v) does not apply.